Welcome to Presbyterian College!

 Important information will be sent to your PC email address, so check it regularly!

 Information about your advisor assignment and contact information will be sent to your PC email address.
-Once you receive this information, you should reach out to your advisor to introduce yourself and start the advising process.
+Your advisor should contact you soon thereafter, but you may reach out to introduce yourself and start the advising process.
 Your advisor and administrative offices will send important information to your PC email address, so check your PC email account regularly.
-As an incoming student, it is important that you develop the habits of checking your PC email and responding when you receive a request from faculty or staff member.
+As an incoming student, you must develop the habit of checking your PC email and responding when you receive a request from a faculty or staff member.

 Planning for the First Semester

 The New Student Advising and Registration Guide has been prepared to assist you as you work with your advisor to create a schedule for your first semester at PC.
 In this guide, you will find information about general education and graduation requirements, academic advising, and registration.
-Review the steps included in the guide and take notes as you discuss options with your advisor.
+Please review the information in this guide and discuss your interests, goals, questions, and concerns with your academic advisor

 When developing a registration plan for your first semester, consider completing the Course Registration Plan (CRP) form after reviewing information in the New Student Advising and Registration Guide and discussing options with your advisor.
-It is recommended that you use this form as you work with your academic advisor to create your course registration plan.
+You may use this form as you work with your academic advisor to create your course registration plan.
 Doing so will allow your academic advisor to verify that you have selected an appropriate number of credit hours and courses suited for your particular level and goals.
 Work with your academic advisor to revise the plan as needed.

 Submitting a plan does not register you for classes, and advisor approval of your registration plan does not guarantee registration for specific courses.
 Work with your advisor to revise the plan as needed.
 You will need to be flexible and have a few alternatives in your course plan.